YOU DIDN’T OFFER HEALTH INSURANCE? HERE IS YOUR $100,000 PENALTY

 REMINDER UPDATE ON WHAT YOU NEED TO DO

-By November 15, 2019: You will receive a Service Agreement regarding ACA.
-A fee chart will be included.
-You must sign and return the form for Kallas to perform the calculations necessary to determine if you have 50 or more employees.
+You will receive a Service Agreement regarding ACA.
+A 2020 fee chart will be included.
+You must sign and return the form for Kallas to perform the calculations necessary for 2020 to determine if you have 50 or more full time employees.
 You must also sign the agreement if you would like to consult with Kallas regarding the best way to meet your obligations at the lowest cost.

-By December 15, 2019: Kallas will notify you of your filing obligations for 2019 and 2020.
+Kallas will notify you of your filing obligations for 2020 and 2021.
 Kallas will need company group health insurance information along with a list of full-time employees who have signed waivers.

-By January 1, 2020: If you are over the 50 full time threshold, you should start compliance for 2020 by obtaining a legitimate health insurance offering to your full time employees and their dependents and obtaining waivers for those who opt out.
+If you are over the 50 full time threshold, you should start compliance for 2021 by obtaining a legitimate health insurance offering to your full time employees and their dependents and obtaining waivers for those who opt out.

-By January 31, 2020: Form 1095-C will be prepared and mailed to you for distribution to full time employees along with W-2’s
+Form 1095 C will be prepared and mailed to you for distribution to full time employees along with W-2’s

-By February 28, 2020: Form 1094-C and copies of forms 1095-C are due to the IRS.
+Form 1094 C and copies of forms 1095 C are due to the IRS.
 Kallas performs this function for you.
 Nothing you have to do.

 The employer’s requirements for Obamacare is still a significant administrative cost to businesses.
 Many firms are charging thousands of dollars to administrate Obamacare compliance.
 Kallas has systems in place to advise you and, based on what we have seen in the marketplace, we are still the lowest priced company producing the required paperwork.